ARMmbed/mbed-os-5-docs/docs/advanced/utest.md

 ### Example asynchronous scheduler

-Here is the a [complete scheduler implementation with any asynchronous support](test/minimal_scheduler_async/main.cpp).
-Note that this does require at least a hardware timer, in this case we have used `mbed-hal/us_ticker`.
+Here is the [complete scheduler implementation with any asynchronous support](test/minimal_scheduler_async/main.cpp).
+Note that this does require at least a hardware timer.
+This example uses `mbed-hal/us_ticker`.
 Note that you must not execute the callback in the timer interrupt context, but in the main loop context.
 ```cpp
 volatile utest_v1_harness_callback_t minimal_callback;
 volatile utest_v1_harness_callback_t ticker_callback;